Ingomar Club: Formation of the club and the early years

-In the late 1940s, two Eureka businessmen, J.H.
-Crothers and Carl Gustafson, came up with the idea for what is now the Ingomar Club.
+In the late 1940s, two Eureka businessmen, J. H. Crothers and Carl Gustafson, came up with the idea for what is now the Ingomar Club.
 Modeling their vision after an established organization, the Humboldt Club, they and other prominent members of local society began meeting and looking for a physical location to house the club.
-In particular, they focused on a vacant house that had been built by lumber baron William Carson, who had been a member of the Humboldt Club.
+In particular, they focused on a vacant mansion that had been built by lumber baron William Carson, who had been a member of the Humboldt Club.
 Since his heirs had moved to San Francisco, the club founders were able to negotiate a price of $35,000.

-The Ingomar Club incorporated in May 1950, taking as its name after Carson's Ingomar Theater, itself named for Carson's favorite play, Ingomar the Barbarian written by Maria Ann Lovell.
-Once the purchase of the Carson house had been finalized, members hired staff to begin a conversion process to convert the kitchen area to commercial grade and to upgrade the house for heavy use by members.
+The Ingomar Club incorporated in May 1950, taking as its name after Carson's Ingomar Theater, itself named for Carson's favorite play, Ingomar the Barbarian, written by Maria Ann Lovell.
+Once the purchase of the Carson Mansion had been finalized, members hired staff to begin a conversion process to convert the kitchen area to commercial grade and to upgrade the house for heavy use by members.
 Additionally, club members determined to add a large, new section, spending considerable money in the process.

 When the house was changed from use as a private residence to a private club, elements and remodeling occurred that led to minor changes in the internal layout of the house to allow for offices and dining areas to replace living areas.
 The house was spared massive redesign, however, because the club built a large addition to the north elevation (bay side) to be the site of the large bar, dining room, and meeting facility needed for member functions.

 Originally a men's club, the club has since admitted women with equal access as men.